bhazard/docker-camunda-bpm-platform/README.md

 ## Get started

-To start the latest release:
+To start the specified release:

 ```
 make run